Philadelphia 76ers Injury Report: Will Joel Embiid Play Against Knicks Tonight? Deets Inside

 Knicks

-ALSO READ: Minnesota Timberwolves Injury Report: Will Anthony Edwards Play Against Suns Tonight?
+ALSO READ: Denver Nuggets Injury Report: Will Nikola Jokic Play Against Lakers Tonight?
 Deets Inside